1. Integrate with Data Lakehouse

 }

-Before executing the Terraform module, you must define the following environment variables.
-These variables are used to grant you access to the AWS account where the S3 bucket is located.
+These variables are used to grant your console access to the AWS account where the S3 bucket is located.
+Learn more

 export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"